 Snapshots allow access to a prior state of the file system.
 They allow read access to data that has been deleted.
 The capacity required to store deleted files referenced by a snapshot is counted against the allocated capacity.
 See Snapshot space requirements.

 If you want to schedule volume snapshots regularly, create a volume with a snapshot schedule or edit an existing volume to modify its snapshot schedule.

 You can also manually create a volume snapshot.
 Both the general-purpose CVS and the CVS-Performance service types support snapshots.

-- In the Cloud Console, go to the Snapshots page.
+- In the console, go to the Snapshots page.

 On the Create Snapshot page, complete the following fields:

 - Name: Enter a unique name that describes the snapshot.